Poisson manifold: Modular class

+The construction of the modular class can be easily extended to non-orientable manifolds by replacing volume forms with densities.

 Poisson homology

 Poisson cohomology was introduced in 1977 by Lichnerowicz himself; a decade later, Brylinski introduced a homology theory for Poisson manifolds, using the operator $\partial_\pi = [d, \iota_\pi]$.

 Several results have been proved relating Poisson homology and cohomology.
 For instance, for orientable unimodular Poisson manifolds, Poisson homology turns out to be isomorphic to Poisson cohomology: this was proved independently by Xu and Evans-Lu-Weinstein.

 Poisson maps

 A smooth map $\varphi: M \to N$ between Poisson manifolds is called a Poisson map if it respects the Poisson structures, i.e. one of the following equivalent conditions holds (compare with the equivalent definitions of Poisson structures above):